 When students journal, they can explore their ideas freely on the page.
 Limitless opportunities arise during the creative process, and students often develop their own ideas and personal philosophies through writing.
 Journaling encourages students to think about their feelings more deeply, examining their emotions and thoughts closely with an interest in understanding.

-Though they may not immediately realize the long-term benefits of journaling, students will someday be extremely thankful to have had the chance.
-These 53 Thanksgiving journal prompts for kids allow students to experience instantaneous gratitude for all the wonderful gifts they already receive.
+Though they may not immediately realize the long-term benefits of journaling, students will someday be extremely thankful to have had the chance to learn and practice it in class.
+Some of the Thanksgiving journal prompts listed below encourage students to think about the small gifts they receive from others each day, while other questions help students consider the importance of expressing gratitude.

 (Oh, and just in case you need more Thanksgiving themed journaling prompts for kids, there are 78 more of them here.)